nuric/pix2rule/README.md

 # pix2rule

 This is the source code repository that accompanies paper titled "pix2rule: End-to-end Neuro-symbolic Rule Learning".
-It contains the models, dataset processing pipelines as well as the trianing scripts.
+It contains the models, dataset processing pipelines as well as the training scripts.
 It also contains experimental code that was used during the research process but are not integrated into the final results.

 ## Project Structure